joshir199/VertexAI-practical/README.md

 # vertexai-practical
-Practical use cases of Aertex AI
+Practical use cases of Vertex AI